Bonnie and Clyde: Funeral and burial

-Bonnie Parker's grave, inscribed: "As the flowers are all made sweeter by the sunshine and the dew, so this old world is made brighter by the lives of folks like you."
+Parker's gravestone is inscribed with, "As the flowers are all made sweeter by the sunshine and the dew, so this old world is made brighter by the lives of folks like you."

-Bonnie and Clyde wished to be buried side by side, but the Parker family would not allow it.
-Her mother wanted to grant her final wish to be brought home, but the mobs surrounding the Parker house made that impossible.
+Barrow and Parker wished to be buried side by side, but the Parker family would not allow it.
+Her mother wanted to grant her final wish to be brought home, but the mobs surrounding the Parker house made it impossible.
 More than 20,000 attended Parker's funeral, and her family had difficulty reaching her gravesite.
-Parker's services were held on May 26.
+Her services were held on May 26.
 Allen Campbell recalled that flowers came from everywhere, including some with cards allegedly from Pretty Boy Floyd and John Dillinger.
 The largest floral tribute was sent by a group of Dallas city newsboys; the sudden end of Bonnie and Clyde sold 500,000 newspapers in Dallas alone.
-Parker was buried in the Fishtrap Cemetery, although her body was moved in 1945 to the new Crown Hill Cemetery in Dallas.
+Parker was buried in the Fishtrap Cemetery before her body was moved in 1945 to the new Crown Hill Cemetery in Dallas.

 Thousands of people gathered outside both Dallas funeral homes, hoping for a chance to view the bodies.
 Barrow's private funeral was held at sunset on May 25.
 He was buried in Western Heights Cemetery in Dallas, next to his brother Marvin.
-The Barrow brothers share a single granite marker with their names on it and an epitaph selected by Clyde: "Gone but not forgotten."
+The Barrow brothers share a single granite marker with their names on it and an epitaph, selected by Clyde, that simply states "gone but not forgotten".

 The American National Insurance Company of Galveston, Texas, paid the life insurance policies in full on Barrow and Parker.
 Since then, the policy of payouts has changed to exclude payouts in cases of deaths caused by any criminal act by the insured.

-The six men of the posse were each to receive a one-sixth share of the reward money.
-Dallas Sheriff Schmid had promised Hinton that this would total some $26,000, but most of the organizations that had pledged reward funds reneged on their pledges.
-In the end, each lawman earned $200.23 (the equivalent of $4,821.61 in 2025) for his efforts and collected memorabilia.
+The six men of the posse were to split the reward money six ways.
+Dallas Sheriff Schmid had promised Hinton that this would total $26,000 (approximately $628,610 in 2025) but most of the organizations that had pledged reward funds reneged on their pledges.
+In the end, each lawman earned $200.23 (approximately $4,821 in 2025) for his efforts and collected memorabilia.